 They’re so good you won’t want to share!

-If you enjoyed learning how to make pupusas please don’t forget to give it a rating below.
+If you enjoyed learning how to make pupusas de queso please don’t forget to give it a rating below.

 How to Make Pupusas